Child and Adolescent Track

 Our program has a strong commitment to training psychologists to work with individuals and families from diverse, underserved populations in traditional mental health settings, primary and specialty medical settings, and in the community.
 Our Child and Adolescent track is currently funded in part by a grant from the Health Resources Service Administration (HRSA) Graduate Psychology Education (GPE) program.

 The internship is comprised of a sequence of didactic/clinical seminars and a series of supervised clinical experiences with children and adolescents experiencing a broad range of psychological disturbances.
 The training program emphasizes understanding children, adolescents, and families from a developmental and systems perspective.
 Diagnostic evaluations are followed by patient-specific treatment planning.
 A wide range of diagnostic and treatment skills are utilized.
 For example, treatment may involve one or more of the following modalities: individual, group, family, sibling, and parent consultation.
 Intensive supervision is provided to facilitate each trainee's professional growth.
-Six child and adolescent internship positions will be offered for the 2015-2016 training year.
+Four child and adolescent internship positions will be offered for the 2016-2017 training year.

 Outpatient Rotation, 12 months